KPMGE/Sass-Landing-Page/README.md

 ### Goal
 In this project, i have used the most common technologies for web development.
 I mean, html and css.
 But along with that technologies, i have decided to use Sass.
-This project was inspired by: .
+This project was inspired by: [Sass Crash course](https://youtu.be/nu5mdN2JIwM) .

 ### What is Sass?
 Sass extends for "syntactically awesome stylesheets".
 Basically, it is a superset for css.